LeeAnnEditor/o365hq/services/Rapid Cyberattack Assessment Workshop (Full - On-site).md

 +++
-title = "Rapid Cyberattack Assessment Workshop (Full - On-site)" description = "The workshop is an opportunity to receive deeper visibility on potential vulnerability towards rapid cyberattacks for multiple reasons.
-For example, you might have already been a victim to an attack, you are unsure about your status of defensive measures or would like to obtain a risk assessment related to rapid cyberattacks. " date = 2019-03-14
+title = "Rapid Cyberattack Assessment Workshop (Full - On-site)" description = "This workshop is an opportunity to receive deeper visibility on potential vulnerability to rapid cyberattacks.
+You may have already been the victim of an attack; or maybe you are unsure about your status of defensive measures, or would like to obtain a risk assessment related to rapid cyberattacks. " date = 2019-03-14

 [taxonomies]